PRICE ALERT: There are better options

 The Bottom Line

 LinkedIn Recruiter made sense when it was the only option.
 It's 2026 now.
-AI sourcing tools exist.
-Contact data is aggregated from dozens of sources.
+AI sourcing tools find passive candidates automatically.
+Chrome extensions pull contact information from any profile.
+Email finding services aggregate data from dozens of sources.
+Boolean search is optional, not mandatory.
 The moat is gone; only the pricing remains.

 If you're a startup or small team: Use Superstar Sourcing ($10/search) or Wellfound (free).
+Pair with a free applicant tracking system if you need pipeline management.
 Don't commit to annual contracts for tools you'll use twice a month.

-If you're enterprise with budget: SeekOut for DEI, hireEZ for automation, Gem if you want all-in-one.
+If you're enterprise with budget: SeekOut for DEI, hireEZ for automation, Gem for talent engagement, AmazingHiring for developer roles.
 But honestly?
 You could still use Superstar for the actual sourcing and save $9,000+.

 One good hire pays for 500 Superstar searches.
 One LinkedIn Recruiter renewal pays for LinkedIn's holiday party.